-By disidentifying with the mind, when you realize that timeless knowing right now, then there will be certain thoughts that you have been resisting that pop up.
-Not just the denial the death, but certain denials in your everyday life.
+By dis identifying with the mind, when you realize that timeless knowing right now, then there will be certain thoughts that you have been resisting that pop up not just the denial of death, but certain denials in your everyday life.

-Consider the amount of emotional weight that you are holding onto right now, and how amazing you would feel by dropping that imaginary weight-jacket.
+Consider the amount of emotional weight that you are holding onto right now, and now consider how amazing you would feel by dropping that imaginary weight-jacket.